optimum-web/the-baker/README.md

-fabsec
+The-Baker
 ======

-Collection of Fabric scripts to harden a fresh server
+A Collection of Fabric scripts to harden a fresh RHEL/CentOS system

 fabfile.py   - group of fab modules for hardening a server